djordje200179/Niski/README.md

 - __stddef.h__
 - __stdint.h__
 - __stdbool.h__
+- __ctype.h__

 Other header files need to be implemented by the OS developer.
+Some functions will be implemented as system calls, and some will be implemented as library functions.
-And currently, the following header files and functions are fully implemented:
+Currently, the following header files and functions are fully implemented:
 - __stdlib.h__
 	- `malloc`
 	- `free`